NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 We launched a webinar funnel.
 But how to know how things are going?
 How many people **signed up** for the webinar, and how many **came** to it?
 Where to look to see these banal numbers, which are so necessary for understanding the situation and making decisions?

-The **Calendly** service was used to register for the webinar.
-To conduct webinars - **Zoom**.
+One service was used to register for the webinar.
+To conduct webinars - another one.
 But the entire project team cannot monitor these services to keep track of the numbers - this is inconvenient.
 Need a dashboard.
 To do it wisely, you need to integrate these data sources with DWH, and from there transfer the data to the visualization program.
 But there is no development resource available.

 Business can't wait.
 What should I do to complete the task?

 ### Iteration 1.

-Every day I open Calendly and Zoom, write down the numbers in a Google spreadsheet, and calculate the CRs.
+Every day I opened webinar services, write down the numbers in a Google spreadsheet, and calculate the CRs.

 +++ fast implementation